PATIO DINING MENUS

 Our funky little sister bar, Keys Lounge, likewise sat unloved and decaying for many years until we came along.
 With a crumbling foundation and collapsing roof, the building had long been a hazard and an eyesore to the neighborhood.
 We set out to save as much of the old building as possible, successfully restoring the storefront and historic signage, even repurposing some of the old locksmith contents, including many of the keys left behind.

-What were once vacant and decaying buildings are now two humble monuments of neighborhood history, now serving as welcoming gathering places that reflect our commitment to preservation, hospitality and our neighborhood.
+What were once vacant and decaying buildings are now two humble monuments to neighborhood history, serving as welcoming gathering places that reflect our commitment to preservation, hospitality and our neighborhood.